mararie/lionessR/README.md

 fit2e <- eBayes(fit2)
 toptable <- topTable(fit2e, number=nrow(corsub), adjust="fdr")
 ```
 We select the top 50 most differentially co-expressed edges and convert them into an igraph graph.data.frame object for visualization.
-We color edges red if they have higher coefficients in the short-term metastasis-free survival group, and blue if they have higher coefficients in the long-term metastasis-free survival group:
+We color edges red if they have higher coefficients in the short-term MFS group, and blue if they have higher coefficients in the long-term MFS group:
 ```
 toptable_edges <- t(matrix(unlist(c(strsplit(row.names(toptable), "_"))),2))
 z <- cbind(toptable_edges[1:50,], toptable$logFC[1:50])